-According to Howard Dvorkin, a certified public accountant, lenders view your overall debt-to-income ratio as an indicator of your financial strength, just like your credit score or credit utilization.
+According to Howard Dvorkin, a certified public accountant (CPA), lenders view your overall DTI ratio as an indicator of your financial strength, just like your credit score or credit utilization.

 “Lenders didn’t invent complicated formulas like debt-to-income ratios because they want to confuse you.
-They did it because DTI really works.
-Think about it this way: You might be making all your monthly payments with an easy smile, but you could easily be one missed payment from disaster,” says Dvorkin.
+They did it because the DTI ratio really works,” Dvorkin said.
+“Think about it this way: You might be making all your monthly payments with an easy smile, but you could easily be one missed payment from disaster.”

 For example, let’s say you make $6,000 a month.
-If you pay $1,000 a month on housing, $500 on student loans, and $500 on credit card debt, your total debts are $2,000.
+If you pay $1,000 a month on housing, $500 on student loans and $500 on credit card debt, your total debts are $2,000.

-When lenders looks at your debt-to-income ratio
+When mortgage lenders look at your debt-to-income ratio

-If you are already a homeowner, your DTI can affect whether or not you can refinance your mortgage to take advantage of lower interest rates.
+If you are already a homeowner, your debt-to-income ratio can affect whether or not you can refinance your mortgage to take advantage of lower interest rates.

 However, lenders don’t look at your student loans that way under an income-driven repayment plan.
 They calculate your DTI ratio very differently, and learning how to calculate your debt-to-income ratio like a lender can save you a lot of time and frustration.

 For example, let’s say you have $30,000 in student loans, and under an IDR plan your monthly payment is just $50.
 Because that $50 payment would not be enough to pay off the loan in full, the lender would calculate your payment with a new amount.
-They could set your payment for their calculation purposes as one percent of your loan, or $300 a month.
+They could set your payment for their calculation purposes as 1% of your loan, or $300 a month.

-How these DTI calculations can hurt you
+How these DTI ratio calculations can hurt you

 Even those without additional debt and with good credit may struggle to get approved for a mortgage or refinancing loan if their debt-to-income ratio is too high.

-“If you’re carrying hefty credit card balances and even weightier student loan debt, and those payments consume half of everything you earn every month, you have no margin of error.
-Lenders are nervous about adding a mortgage on top of that shaky situation,” says Dvorkin.
+“If you’re carrying hefty credit card balances and even weightier student loan debt, and those payments consume half of everything you earn every month, you have no margin of error,” Dvorkin said.
+“Lenders are nervous about adding a mortgage on top of that shaky situation.”

 Learning how to calculate debt-to-income ratio is an important first step — but what if your DTI ratio is too high to get approved for a mortgage?

-You have a few options.
-Rather than heading straight to the big lenders, you can meet with a mortgage broker to find out if there is a smaller bank or credit union that would be willing to give you a mortgage.
+- Rather than heading straight to the big lenders, you can meet with a mortgage broker to find out if there is a smaller bank or credit union that would be willing to give you a mortgage.
 Many smaller financial institutions have less rigorous guidelines.